lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-inner-outer title='A CoAP packet is split into an OSCORE outer and plaintext'}

-{{Fig-inner-outer}} shows the packet format for the OSCORE Outer header and
+{{Fig-inner-outer}} shows the packet format for the OSCORE Outer header and Plaintext.
-Plaintext.

-In the Outer Header, the original header code is hidden and replaced by a default
-dummy value.
-As seen in Sections 4.1.3.5 and 4.2 of {{RFC8613}},
-the message code is replaced by POST for requests and Changed for responses when CoAP is not using the Observe option.
-If CoAP uses Observe, the OSCORE message code is replaced by FETCH for requests and Content
+In the Outer Header, the original header code is hidden and replaced by a default dummy value.
+As seen in Sections 4.1.3.5 and 4.2 of {{RFC8613}}, the message code is replaced by POST for requests and Changed for responses when CoAP is not using the Observe option.
+If CoAP uses Observe, the OSCORE message code is replaced by FETCH for requests and Content for responses.
-for responses.

-The first byte of the Plaintext contains the original packet code, followed by the message code,
-the class E options, and, if present, the original message Payload preceded by its payload marker.
+The first byte of the Plaintext contains the original packet code, followed by the message code, the class E options, and, if present, the original message Payload preceded by its payload marker.

-The Plaintext is now encrypted by an AEAD algorithm, this integrity protects the
-Security Context parameters and, eventually, any class I options from the
-Outer Header.
-Currently, no CoAP options are marked class I. The resulting
-Ciphertext becomes the new payload of the OSCORE message, as illustrated in
+An AEAD algorithm now encrypts the Plaintext.
+This integrity protects the Security Context parameters and, eventually, any class I options from the Outer Header.
+Currently, no CoAP options are marked class I. The resulting Ciphertext becomes the new payload of the OSCORE message, as illustrated in {{Fig-full-oscore}}.
-{{Fig-full-oscore}}.

-As defined in {{RFC5116}}, this Ciphertext is the encrypted Plaintext's concatenation of the
+As defined in {{RFC5116}}, this Ciphertext is the encrypted Plaintext's concatenation of the authentication tag.
-authentication tag.
 Note that Inner Compression only affects the Plaintext before encryption.
 Thus only the first variable-length of the Ciphertext can be reduced.
 The authentication tag is fixed in length and is considered part of the cost of protection.

 ~~~~